 One important addition to the tax code is the 199A or qualified business income deduction for pass-through entities.

-“Generally, the deduction is 20 percent of qualified business income before limitations,” says Wold.
+“Generally, the deduction is 20% of qualified business income before limitations,” says Wold.
 Qualified business income just means net business income after business deductions or losses are taken out.
 This deduction is available to pass-through entities, including s-corporations and partnerships, but there are two big limitations, says Wold.

 “If a business performs services within certain IRS-specified industries, they generally can’t take the deduction,” she says.